team4909/2018-Core/README.md

 When connected, devices will connect and sync data to reach [eventual consistency](http://docs.couchdb.org/en/2.1.1/intro/consistency.html).

+**EDIT** Due to time constraints, the Bluetooth transfer protocol will **not** support bidirectional communication for the 2018 competition season.

 ### Hosted Infrastructure
 - Web Hosting via [GitHub Pages](https://pages.github.com)
 - CouchDB on Azure VM